-This paper presents a memory-based algorithm for global optimization of multivariate functions of continuous variables.
-The proposed algorithm, M-RASH, is based on the RASH (Reactive Affine Shaker) heuristic, an adaptive search algorithm based only on point-wise function evaluations.
-M-RASH is an extension of RASH in which promising starting points for local search trails are suggested online by using Bayesian Locally Weighted Regression.
-Both techniques maintain memory about the previous history of the search to guide the future exploration, but in very different ways.
-RASH compiles the previous experience into the shape of a local search area where sample points are drawn, while locally-weighted regression saves the entire previous history to be mined extensively when an additional sample point is generated.
-Because of the high computational cost related to the regression model, it is applied only to evaluate the potential of an initial point for a local search run.
-The experimental results show that M-RASH is indeed capable of leading to good results for a smaller number of function evaluations.
+This paper presents a memory-based Reactive Affine Shaker (M-RASH) algorithm for global optimization.
+The Reactive Affine Shaker is an adaptive search algorithm based only on the function values.
+M-RASH is an extension of RASH in which good starting points to RASH are suggested online by using Bayesian Locally Weighted Regression (B-LWR).
+Both techniques use the memory about the previous history of the search to guide the future exploration but in very different ways.
+RASH compiles the previous experience into a local search area where sample points are drawn, while locally-weighted regression saves the entire previous history to be mined extensively when an additional sample point is generated.
+Because of the high computational cost related to the B-LWR model, it is applied only to evaluate the potential of an initial point for a local search run.
+The experimental results, focussed onto the case when the dominant computational cost is the evaluation of the target f function, show that M-RASH is indeed capable of leading to good results for a smaller number of function evaluations.

-Introduction
+1 Introduction

 Like furniture is in the searching look of a carpenter walking in a forest, technology is in the eyes of the computer scientist both as an end (e.g., solving optimization and planning problems) and as a means by which larger and larger instances can be solved.
 It is now a truism that the growing availability of massive amounts of memory, starting from the eighties, opened new windows of opportunity for memory-based optimization techniques, in particular memory-based heuristics.
-The underlying assumption of a rich internal structure of most relevant optimization tasks makes techniques capable of gradually learning that structure potentially more powerful and effective than memory-less techniques.
-Notable examples are the use of pattern databases originally proposed by (Culberson & Schaeffer 1998) to solve tile puzzles.
-In these problems the final state is known and the sequence of moves to reach it is to be determined.
-The database is used to obtain a lower bound on the cost to reach the goal from a given state in the search space, by looking up all possible subgoals, see also (Korf & Felner 2002) for more accurate admissible heuristic evaluation functions.
+The underlying assumption of a rich internal structure of most relevant optimization tasks makes techniques capable of gradually learning that structure potentially more powerful and effective than memoryless techniques.
+Notable examples are the use of pattern databases originally proposed by [6] to solve tile puzzles.
+In these problems, the final state is known and the sequence of moves to reach it, is to be determined.
+The database is used to obtain a lower bound on the cost to reach the goal from a given state in the search space, by looking up all possible subgoals, see also [10] for more accurate admissible heuristic evaluation functions.

-A different context is that of stochastic local search (Hoos & Stuetzle 2005), where one aims at minimizing a function f of discrete or continuous variables.
+A different context is that of stochastic local search [8], where one aims at minimizing a function f of discrete or continuous variables.
 In this case the optimal configuration is not known at the beginning and generating a trajectory by local search in the configuration space is a way to explore promising configurations aiming at discovering good local optima.
-The authors of this paper used history-sensitive (or memory-based) techniques to solve combinatorial problems (Battiti & Protasi 1997) and continuous optimization problems.
-The recent publication (Battiti & Brunato 2006) summarizes the methods and the main applications, while (Battiti 2002) is dedicated to data structures based on hashing and dynamic sets to support history-sensitive heuristics.
+The authors of this paper used history-sensitive (or memory-based) techniques to solve combinatorial problems [3] and continuous optimization problems.
+The recent publication [2] summarizes the methods and the main applications, while [1] is dedicated to data structures based on hashing and dynamic sets to support historysensitive heuristics.

-In this small contribution, because of the limited space and because we think it could offer a different point of view we concentrate on a recent exploration related to the usage of models based on memory in order to speed up a simple stochastic search method denoted as Reactive Affine Shaker proposed in (Brunato & Battiti 2006).
-Memory Based methods make explicit use of the training data, each time a prediction needs to be made.
-This is in contrast to the model-based methods, such as neural networks and mixture of Gaussians where the data is generally discarded after training (Cohn, Ghahramani, & Jordan 1996).
-In the following sections the basic building blocks, the RASH local search heuristic and the Bayesian Locally Weighted Regression (B-LWR) modeling technique, are described.
+In this small contribution, because of the limited space and because we think it could offer a different point of view we concentrate on a recent exploration related to the usage of models based on memory in order to speed up a simple stochastic search method denoted as Reactive Affine Shaker proposed in [4].
+In the following sections the basic building blocks, the RASH local search heuristic and the B-LWR model-ing technique, are described.
 Next, a combination of the two techniques is proposed.
 Finally, experimental results on classical optimization problems are discussed.

-Building blocks
+2 Building blocks